kevinkawchak/Generative-AI-Drug-Synthesis/Code/PennyLane/Qutrits and Qudits/README.md

 The following are modifications or improvements to original notebooks.
 Please refer to the authors' models for the published primary work.
+Based on the 'Qutrits and quantum algorithms' [PennyLane Model](https://pennylane.ai/qml/demos/tutorial_qutrits_bernstein_vazirani).